dionno/apidocs/source/includes/_projects.md

 	 -X GET https://apps.nutcache.com/webapi/projects/6640/project_features?includes=items
 ```

-The following entity types can be included in this payload type
+The following entity types can be included in this payload type:

 | Type     | Description                                       |
 |----------|---------------------------------------------------|